Trump touts his leadership during Thanksgiving teleconference with troops

 "What you are doing with ISIS is again being talked about -- with armed forces, we're really winning.
 We know how to win, but we have to let you win.
 You weren't winning before.
 They were letting you play even.
 We want to let you win," Trump said, referencing the Obama administration.

-Trump also contrasted his own leadership with that of his predecessor, former President Barack Obama: "They say we've made more progress against ISIS than they did in years with the previous administration, and that's because I'm letting you perform your job."
+At various times during the conference Trump contrasted his own leadership with that of his predecessor, former President Barack Obama: "They say we've made more progress against ISIS than they did in years with the previous administration, and that's because I'm letting you perform your job."

 Trump added: "We're very very proud of you.
 Everybody in this country is watching and they are seeing positive reports for a change.
 Instead of the neutral and negative reports."

+He also commented on the "Cajun Navy" civilians who take their boats out in hurricanes.
+"I still haven't figured out how people take their boats out in to a hurricane," he said.

+Trump added: "There is no brand, of any kind, not just talking about a military brand, that has gone up more than the Coast Guard."

-The President is spending Thanksgiving at his resort in West Palm Beach, and he tweeted earlier Thursday morning that he will be visiting the Coast Guard Quarters in Florida later in the day.
+The President is spending Thanksgiving at his resort in West Palm Beach.